Gaiban-Khan/Crop-Recommendation-System/README.md

 # Crop Recommendation System Using Soil and Weather Data

-A machine learning system which makes crop recommendations based on soil and weather data.
+A machine learning system that makes crop recommendations based on soil and weather data.

 ## Dataset